kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 10.6.
 If a User is offered a renewal of their Subscription, the renewal must be offered around the time their current Subscription is due to expire.
 The offer to renew must be clear and explicit to the User and be in accordance with this Section 10.

 10.7.
 Other than the initial payment of the Subscription cost, subsequent payments for the same Subscription during the Subscription period may be passive payments.
 A passive payment will be counted as a Spend Transaction, or a P2P Transaction, as the case may be, provided that the frequency of the payments does not exceed Column 2 in Section 10.5 for the relevant Subscription period.
-The Application should ensure that the User is aware that a passive payment was made by the User in connection with the Subscription.
+You must ensure that the User is aware that a passive payment was made by the User in connection with the Subscription at the time the payment is made.

 10.8 A User must be able to unsubscribe from a Subscription at any time without further obligation to pay.